-FLEXIBLE CARBON CAPTURE AND STORAGE (FLECCS) SBIR/STTR
+FLEXIBLE CARBON CAPTURE AND STORAGE (FLECCS)

-Announcement Type: Modification 01 02 Funding Opportunity No. DE-FOA-0002221 CFDA Number 81.135
+Announcement Type: Modification 01 02 Funding Opportunity No. DE-FOA-0002220 CFDA Number 81.135

-Funding Opportunity Announcement (FOA) Issue Date: November 14, 2019 First Deadline for Questions to ARPA-E-CO@hq.doe.gov : 5 PM ET, December 13, 2019 Submission Deadline for Concept Papers: 9:30 AM ET, December 23, 2019 Second Deadline for Questions to ARPA-E-CO@hq.doe.gov : 5 PM ET, March 19, 2020 Submission Deadline for Full Applications: 9:30 AM ET, March 31, 2020 Submission Deadline for Replies to Reviewer Comments: 5 PM ET, May 13, 2020 Expected Date for Selection Notifications: June 2020 Total Amount to Be Awarded Approximately \$43 million, subject to the availability of appropriated funds to be shared between FOAs DE-FOA- 0002220 and DE-FOA-0002221.
+Funding Opportunity Announcement (FOA) Issue Date: November 14, 2019 First Deadline for Questions to ARPA-E-CO@hq.doe.gov: 5 PM ET, December 13, 2019 Submission Deadline for Concept Papers: 9:30 AM ET, December 23, 2019 Second Deadline for Questions to ARPA-E-CO@hq.doe.gov : 5 PM ET, March 19, 2020 Submission Deadline for Full Applications: 9:30 AM ET, March 31, 2020 Submission Deadline for Replies to Reviewer Comments: 5 PM ET, May 13, 2020 Expected Date for Selection Notifications: June 2020 Total Amount to Be Awarded Approximately \$43 million, subject to the availability of appropriated funds to be shared between FOAs DE-FOA-0002220 and DE-FOA-0002221.
 Anticipated Awards ARPA-E may issue one, multiple, or no awards under this FOA.
-Awards may vary between \$256,580 \$252,000 and \$3,677,642 \$3,613,889 .
+Awards may vary between \$250,000 and \$10 million.

-- For eligibility criteria, see Section III.A III.D of the FOA. - Cost sharing is not required for this FOA. - To apply to this FOA, Applicants must register with and submit application materials through ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov/Registration.aspx).
+- For eligibility criteria, see Section III.A of the FOA. - For cost share requirements under this FOA, see Section III.B of the FOA. - To apply to this FOA, Applicants must register with and submit application materials through ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov/Registration.aspx).
 For detailed guidance on using ARPA-E eXCHANGE, see Section IV.H.1 of the FOA. - Applicants are responsible for meeting each submission deadline.
-Applicants are strongly encouraged to submit their applications at least 48 hours in advance of the submission deadline. - For detailed guidance on compliance and responsiveness criteria, see Sections III.F.1 through III.F.4 of the FOA.
+Applicants are strongly encouraged to submit their applications at least 48 hours in advance of the submission deadline. - For detailed guidance on compliance and responsiveness criteria, see Sections III.C.1 through III.C.4 of the FOA.